pact-foundation/docs.pact.io/website/docs/contributing/code-of-conduct.md

 ## Slack

 Our Slack workspace is our most active community forum, pleasesee the additional [considerations](/help/how_to_ask_for_help/) for that communication channel.

+Note that our slack workspace is also available as an HTML digest online at https://docs.pact.io/slack.
+Please consider this a public forum, and be careful with what you post (e.g. API tokens).

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,